drhsqlite/fossil-mirror/www/containers.md

     similarity.

-    From a purely functional point of view, this isn’t a huge problem if you consider the “inbound” service direction only, being external connections to the Fossil service we’re providing.
+    From a purely functional point of view, this isn’t a huge problem if you consider the inbound service direction only, being external connections to the Fossil service we’re providing.
 Since we do want this Fossil service to be exposed — else why are we running it? — we get all the control we need via `fossil server --localhost` and